oliviaxjiang/Human-Waste-Recycling-Sem1/README.md

-# Nylenda B Waste Processing Optimization
+# Decentralized Approach to Waste Processing (For Nyalenda B, Kisumu, Kenya)

 # Introduction #
 This project aims to optimize the circulation of Kontiki kilns throughout the Nylenda B area in Kenya to enable efficient pyrolysis of human waste, providing the community with a cleaner, less polluting waste processing method.